codemagic-ci-cd/codemagic-docs/content/knowledge-base/validate-yaml.md

 The JSON schema does not validate the maximum build duration value, software version values, credentials, environment variable values or whether you have access to any paid features.

+Codemagic JSON schema is available out of the box in the IDEs that are integrated with [schemastore.org](http://schemastore.org/).

-To set up validation, you need:
+To set up validation manually, you need:

 * YAML language support in the IDE
 * To configure the IDE to use the Codemagic JSON schema for validation available at [https://static.codemagic.io/codemagic-schema.json](https://static.codemagic.io/codemagic-schema.json)